webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 Even if you don't use `@builtin(position)` in a fragment shader, it's convenient that it's there because it means we can use the same struct for both a vertex shader and a fragment shader.
-What was important to takeaway is that the `position` struct field in the vertex shader vs the fragment shader is entirely unrelated.
+An important takeaway is that the `position` struct field in the vertex shader vs the fragment shader is entirely unrelated.
 They're completely different variables.

 As pointed out above though, for inter-stage variables, all that matters is the `@location(?)`.
-So, it's not uncommon to declare different structs for a vertex shader's output vs a fragment shaders input.
+So, it's not uncommon to declare different structs for a vertex shader's output vs a fragment shader's input.

-To hopefully make this more clear, the fact that the vertex shader and fragment shader are in the same string in our examples it just a convenience.
+To hopefully make this more clear, the fact that the vertex shader and fragment shader are in the same string in our examples is just a convenience.
 We could also split them into separate modules

 ```js